-Photosynthesis and cellular respiration are in their most obvious ways mirrors of each other.
-When the Earth had a lot less oxygen in the air, photosynthetic organisms used carbon dioxide and produced oxygen as a byproduct.
+Photosynthesis and cellular respiration are almost chemical mirror images of each other.
+When the Earth had a lot less oxygen in the air, photosynthetic organisms used carbon dioxide and produced oxygen as a by-product.
 Today, plants, algae, and cyanobacteria utilize this similar process of photosynthesis.
 All other organisms, including animals, have evolved to utilize some form of cellular respiration.
-Both processes make extensive use of electron flow.

 Photosynthesis uses the energy obtained from light to free electrons from the chlorophyll pigments that collect the light.
 Chlorophyll molecules do not have an infinite supply of electrons, so they regain the lost electron from a molecule of water.
 What remains are electrons and hydrogen ions (electrically charged particles of hydrogen).
 Oxygen is created as a byproduct, which is why it is expelled into the atmosphere.